mdn/content/files/en-us/web/css/css_columns/index.md

 ---
 {{CSSRef("CSS3 Multicol")}}

-**CSS Multi-Column Layout** is a module of CSS that adds support for multi-column layouts.
+**CSS Multi-column Layout** is a module of CSS that adds support for multi-column layouts.
 Support is included for establishing the number of columns in a layout, as well as how content should flow from column to column, gap sizes between columns, and column dividing lines (known as column rules) along with their appearance.

 ## Basic example

-In the following example, the {{cssxref("column-count")}} property has been applied to the element with a class of container.
-As the value of `column-count` is `3`, the content is arranged into 3 columns of equal sizes.
+In the following example, the {{cssxref("column-count")}} property has been applied to the `<div>` element with the class `container`.
+As the value of `column-count` is `3`, the content is arranged into three columns of the same size.

 {{EmbedGHLiveSample("css-examples/multicol/basics/column-count.html", '100%', 550)}}